1

 To thrive as a Booster President, you need strong leadership, organizational abilities, and experience in fundraising or volunteer management, often supported by prior involvement in booster clubs or nonprofit organizations.
 Familiarity with budgeting software, fundraising platforms, and communication tools like email newsletters is typically required.
 Outstanding interpersonal skills, public speaking, and the ability to motivate and coordinate volunteers set successful Booster Presidents apart.
 These skills are essential for effectively leading the organization, achieving fundraising goals, and supporting school programs or activities.

-What are the roles in a booster club?
+What is the difference between a PTO and a booster club?

 What is the difference between Booster President vs Booster Vice President?